8 Best Destinations for Trout Fishing in the U.S. [Plus Bonus Destinations Below]

 On the other side of the country is Roscoe, nicknamed Trout Town, by the locals.
 It’s a top-rated destination for anglers because of the confluence of two great fishing rivers – the Willomec and the Beaverkill.

 The Beaverkill begins way up in the Catskills mountains as a beaver flowage.
 Both brown and brook trout swim eagerly in these fast waters.
 The water stays colder here than in the lower regions, so it’s still possible to catch trout as late as July or August.
-Make sure to bring extra gear, like men’s fishing shirts, as the fast waters and colder climes may warrant many layers.
+Make sure to bring extra gear, as the fast waters and colder climes may warrant many layers.

 This area’s claim to fame is its great rivers, but the Beaverkill was also the place in which dry fly-fishing was pioneered.
 Many come to fish the waters as much for the notoriety of the area as for the fish.